 Those of you who have followed me for long know that physical violence is among my hard limits due to past PTSD, so these visualizations never involve people.
 Some days I have to include “this place has been evacuated” caveat to my imagination or my heart will not be able to access my rage.
 However, I understand how and why many people in this kink community and others find those kinds of fantasies to be cathartic.

 My feeling on that remains: as long as every real person involved in your fantasies is a consenting adult, you do you.
-(Remember, people who encounter art and writing online cannot give fully-informed consent without content notices to let them opt in or out.)
+(Remember, people who encounter art and writing online cannot give fully-informed consent without content tags to let them opt in or out.)

 Some days these stress cycle sprints push me into tears.
 In the last two weeks, they’ve pushed me into body-wracking sobs on multiple occasions.
 One woman saw me sobbing and hyperventilating into my mask in the shade of a tree and got worried until I waved her off.
-I know for me, it helps to have spaces and times of day where I can exercise without many people around, so I feel more free to express and release what comes up.
+I know for me, it helps to find spaces and times of day where I can exercise without many people around, so I feel more free to express and release what comes up.

 It’s scary, but it’s also deeply cathartic.
 Afterward I often feel like my size is more under my control, and I can face the rest of the day with far more calm and emotional energy than I could before.
 Depending on stress levels, the effect lasts for days.